 Procter & Gamble is a multinational corporation known for brands like Pampers, Tide, and Gillette.
 In the CPG industry, QA roles at P&G focus on ensuring product quality and safety through rigorous testing and strict adherence to regulatory standards.

-Unilever produces a wide range of consumer goods, including food beverages cleaning agents, and personal care products.
+Unilever produces various consumer goods, including food, beverages, cleaning agents, and personal care products.
 QA roles here focus on maintaining product quality and consistency across diverse categories.

-Nestle is a leading multinational food and beverage company.
-QA roles at Nestle involve quality control process optimization and ensuring compliance with industry regulations and standards.
+Nestlé is a leading multinational food and beverage company.
+QA roles at Nestlé involve optimizing quality control processes and ensuring compliance with industry regulations and standards.

 Coca-Cola is a global beverage company.
-QA roles has involved quality assurance of beverages, packaging materials, and production processes to maintain product integrity and safety.
+QA roles have involved quality assurance of beverages, packaging materials, and production processes to maintain product integrity and safety.

 PepsiCo manufactures a variety of snacks, beverages, and food products.
 QA roles focus on maintaining product quality, food safety, and regulatory compliance throughout the supply chain.